marcel-sl/oppia/GettingStarted.md

 **Important note:** We suggest that you download Oppia into a **new, empty folder** on your computer, such as ~/opensource.
 This is because the Oppia installation process adds sibling folders to ~/opensource/oppia, such as ~/opensource/oppia\_tools.
 This is done in order to separate the files and folders that should be pushed to a production server (which are all in ~/opensource/oppia) from all other files and folders.

 To get a copy of Oppia that you can play with on your own computer, either:
-  * (if you don't use git and just want a snapshot of the latest release) download the [latest release of Oppia](https://code.google.com/p/oppia/wiki/DevelopmentStatus), and unzip the file into a directory of your choice, or
+  * (if you don't use git and just want a snapshot of the latest release) download the [latest release of Oppia](https://github.com/oppia/oppia/archive/master.zip) and unzip the file into a directory of your choice, or
-  * (if you have git and/or want to do development) clone the Oppia repository by following the instructions [here](https://code.google.com/p/oppia/source/checkout).
-If you are a developer, you may also want to checkout the `develop` branch by running the following command from the oppia/ root folder:
+  * (if you have git and/or want to do development) clone the Oppia repository [ADD INSTRUCTIONS] and checkout the `develop` branch by running the following command from the oppia/ root folder:
 ```
     git checkout develop
 ```